apache/incubator-wayang/README.md

 ## Installing Wayang

-You can download wayang from [here](https://github.com/apache/incubator-wayang/releases/download/wayang-0.6.1-alpha-rc/wayang-0.6.1-alpha-rc.tar.gz), and to install you need to follow the next steps:
+You can download wayang from [here](https://github.com/apache/incubator-wayang/releases/download/wayang-0.6.1-alpha-rc/wayang-0.6.1-alpha-rc.tar.gz), and to install it you need to follow the next steps:

 ```shell
 tar -xvf wayang-0.6.1-snapshot.tar.gz